allan-alb/allshremote/README.md

 More devices are expected to be added.
 Contributions are welcome.

+## Libraries and tools used

+- [allan-alb/react-native-infrared-interface](https://www.npmjs.com/package/react-native-infrared-interface): A library for enabling infrared communication, allowing the app to send remote control commands.
+- [zustand](https://zustand.docs.pmnd.rs/getting-started/introduction): A state management library for managing the application's global state in a simple and scalable way.
+- [react-native-reanimated](https://www.npmjs.com/package/react-native-reanimated): A powerful animation library for creating smooth animations in React Native.

 ## Contribute to the project

 Contributions are very welcome, specially regarding new devices and features